princetechs/llm_memory/docs/chat_page_intrigation.md

 - Colors: Modify Tailwind classes in the view files
 - Layout: Adjust the responsive grid and spacing
 - Icons: Replace SVG icons with your preferred set
+- Delete Button Styling: Customize the red delete button appearance

 ## Security Features

 - User authentication required for all chat operations
-- Users can only access their own chats
+- Users can only access and delete their own chats
 - CSRF protection enabled
 - Secure session management
+- Confirmation dialogs for destructive actions

 ## Performance Considerations

 - Messages are paginated and loaded efficiently
 - Database queries are optimized with proper associations
 - Loading states provide user feedback during AI processing
+- Delete operations are immediate with proper redirects

 ## Troubleshooting